ultronstudio/Axarion/DOCS/TUTORIAL_COMPLETE_GAME.md

 ## 📋 Prerequisites

-- Basic understanding of Python (variables, functions)
+- Basic understanding of Python (variables, functions, classes)
 - Completed the "Getting Started" guide
 - Axarion Engine running on your system